quasar-finance/quasar/x/qtransfer/README.md

 Pre wasm hooks:

-* Ensure the incoming IBC packet is cryptogaphically valid
+* Ensure the incoming IBC packet is cryptographically valid
 * Ensure the incoming IBC packet is not timed out.

 In Wasm hooks, pre packet execution: